microsoft/vscode-wiki/How-to-Contribute.md

 - A C/C++ compiler tool chain for your platform:
   - **Windows**
     - Set a `PYTHON` environment variable pointing to your `python.exe`.
 E.g.: `C:\Python27\python.exe`
-	- Install a compiler for the native modules VSCode is depending on
+	- Install a compiler for the native modules VS Code is depending on
 		- Option 1 (recommended): Use Windows Build Tools npm module
 			- Start Powershell as Administrator and install [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools) ([documentation](https://github.com/felixrieseberg/windows-build-tools#visual-studio-2017-vs-visual-studio-2015)).
 				```